Abhishek617/gilt_app/README.md

-# guilt_app Project
+# Guilt App

-A guilt_app project created in flutter.
-Guilt_app supports both platforms Android and iOS.
+The Guilt App project is created in flutter framework.
+Guilt App supports both platforms Android and iOS.